Mongaup Valley Wildlife Management Area

 - Except on Swinging Bridge Reservoir, use of gasoline powered motors on boats, canoes and other watercraft.
 Electric motors are permitted.
 There are no restrictions on motors on Swinging Bridge Reservoir.

-- Launching of vessels at other than from designated launches
+- Launching of vessels other than from designated launches.

 - Swimming or bathing.